Breaking: Zenernet has shut its doors, here is the latest.

 The Bottom Line

 Zenernet has a lot going for it – passionate founders, efficient and knowledgeable pre-sales consultants, competitive pricing – but appears to have overpromised, oversold, and underdelivered in the last couple of years.
-We’re still recommending Zenernet, however, because the company has acknowledged its issues and has smart strategies in place to get things back on track.
-These include reigning in operations to ensure complete satisfaction with every new install.
+If you have few other options where you live, we’d cautiously recommend contacting Zenernet, given that the company is trying to make amends.
+But this is definitely a case of buyer-beware and a lot depends on your timeline and the local installers who’ll work on your project!

 Customers who had solar energy systems installed in 2019 or early 2020 seem to be very happy with Zenernet in general.
-By deliberately slowing growth into new markets and doubling down on what they did best, Zenernet looks set to overcome those growing pains and return to being one of the top solar installers in the U.S.
+Things turned a bit sour in 2021, though, with some serious overpromising and massive delays and other issues.
+By deliberately slowing growth into new markets and doubling down on what they did best, Zenernet may be able to overcome those growing pains, but we’re not yet seeing signs of a turnaround, despite our best hopes Zenernet could be one of the top solar installers in the U.S.

 - Excellent, knowledgeable, patient pre-sales consultants